valoriss/series-swe-interview/TypeScript/README.md

 Gilded Rose Kata currently fully supports updating quality for the following goods:

-1. <input type="checkbox" checked> Conjured Mana Cake
+1. Conjured Mana Cake
-2. <input type="checkbox" checked> Backstage passes to a TAFKAL80ETC concert
+2. Backstage passes to a TAFKAL80ETC concert
-3. <input type="checkbox" checked> Sulfuras, Hand of Ragnaros
+3. Sulfuras, Hand of Ragnaros
-4. <input type="checkbox" checked> Aged Brie
+4. Aged Brie
-5. <input type="checkbox" checked> Any normal item
+5. Any normal item

 > **_NOTE:_** "Any normal item", as mentioned in feature (6) is any item that does not meet the requirements of items 1 through 5 in the feature list.